Veronicaywl/Final_Project/README.md

 * Model could predict death or rate of cancer for that particular year or geographic region
 * The preliminary data includes columns that describe different factors that can influence lung cancer.

-* These features include the income, health coverage, air pollution, neighborhoods, smoking, alcohol, population density  etc.
+* These features include the labeled input data that would include income, health coverage, air pollution, neighborhoods, smoking, alcohol, population density  etc.
 * From all the features,we will choose the features that we believed would have the highest correlation with lung cancer..
 * The data will be split into training and test data using the train_test_split function.
 We will use the default 75% to 25% split.